 It is widely accepted that a well-designed topology (networked) of PMOs within an organization, through their interactions and services they provide, creates a long-lasting impact on an organization’s achievement and sustainment of its strategic objectives.

 The growth of an organization through its ability to realize projects in a practicable way is directly linked to the strategically aligned PMO services, offered and delivered across one or more collaborative PMOs with optimized capabilities and capacities to deliver those services.

 AIPMO’s PMO Principle Based Maturity Model

-The AIPMO’s PMO maturity model effectively is built around the usage of nine critical checkpoints.
-These eight key assessment points determine your current maturity levels and deliver detailed recommendations to enable the generation of sustained value from your existing PMO investments going forwards.
+The AIPMO’s PMO maturity model is effectively built around the usage of nine critical checkpoints.
+These nine key assessment points determine your current maturity levels and deliver detailed recommendations to enable the generation of sustained value from your existing PMO investments going forward.